-Figure 2: Long-term predictions of the number of new hospitalizations for the different scenarios and models: mean value with 95% uncertainty interval.
+Figure 1: Long-term model trajectories for the number of new hospitalizations for the different scenarios: mean value with 95% uncertainty interval.
 The mean value does not represent the most likely evolution as every possibility within the prediction interval could occur.
-Models were calibrated on December 13, 2020 and new data are shown up to December 15, 2020.
+Models were calibrated on January 11, 2020 and new data are shown up to January 13, 2020.